 United and Orbitz sued Zaman for “unfair competition” and “deceptive behavior,” alleging that the site promoted “strictly prohibited” travel.
 They wanted to recoup $75,000 in lost revenue from Zaman.

-While Orbitz settled out court, United pressed on with the lawsuit.
+While Orbitz settled out of court, United pressed on with the lawsuit.
 And lost.

 Why we don’t use Skiplagged